Skip to main content

 If you are not a California resident, please contact Human Resources at benefits@pepperdine.edu for more information on your state’s leave policy.

-SDI is a partial wage replacement benefit, offered by the State of California, and provides up to 70-90% of your gross salary while you are on your Pregnancy Disability Leave.
-Once your claim is approved by the State, there is a seven-day waiting period for which you will not receive an SDI payment.
+Disability Insurance (DI) is a partial wage replacement benefit and provides up to 70-90% of your gross weekly salary while you are on a Pregnancy Disability Leave.
+Once your claim is approved, there is a seven-day waiting period for which you will not receive payment.

 coordination of benefits

-Staff may use accrued, unused sick time or vacation time to cover:
+Staff may use accrued and available sick and vacation time to cover:

-• The 10-30% of your gross salary that is not covered by SDI, and/or
+• The 10-30% of their gross weekly salary that is not covered by disability insurance, and/or

-Eligible faculty will receive salary continuation less any amount of SDI anticipated during the leave.
+Eligible faculty will receive salary continuation less any amount of disability insurance received during their leave.

 • Click on Claims